mehtadone/CryptoGramBot/README.md

 # TeleCoinigy

-A simple telegram bot that sends your balance updates from coinigy
+A simple telegram bot that sends your balance updates from coinigy, send trade notifications from Poloniex and Bittrex and

-Will add releases soon.

 **Installation:**